 "The in-store environment is crucial," stated Mr. Tal.
 "Many of the grocery decisions that people make are on the spot and are determined by how they’re feeling at the moment and by what’s happening in their environment, and it’s affected by whether they’re shopping with kids, among other factors."

-Do you agree or disagree the gaze of spokespeople or characters on packages can influence in-store purchases, particularly when it comes to kids?
+Do you think the gaze of spokespeople or characters on packages can influence in-store purchases, particularly when it comes to kids?
 If yes, is there any reason marketers shouldn’t use this knowledge to sell more product?